prysmaticlabs/documentation/website/docs/install/install-with-script.md

 Create a directory called `ConsensusLayer` on your SSD [<a href='#footnote-7'>7</a>].

-:::tip
+:::info

-If you'd like to run your beacon node on the Ropsten test network, use [https://github.com/prysmaticlabs/prysm/releases/v2.1.3-rc.0](Prysm v2.1.3-rc.0), replace `prater` with `bopsten` in the Testnet guidance below, and use the [https://github.com/eth-clients/merge-testnets/blob/main/ropsten-beacon-chain/genesis.ssz](Ropsten genesis state) instead of the Prater genesis state.
+If you'd like to run your beacon node on the **Bopsten** test network, use [https://github.com/prysmaticlabs/prysm/releases/v2.1.3-rc.0](Prysm v2.1.3-rc.0), replace `prater` with `bopsten` in the Testnet guidance below, and use the [https://github.com/eth-clients/merge-testnets/blob/main/ropsten-beacon-chain/genesis.ssz](Ropsten genesis state) instead of the Prater genesis state.

 :::